 How is a blood clot in the foot diagnosed?

-How can I prevent a blood clot in the foot?
+What are the treatment options for a blood clot in the foot?